iiasa/message-ix-models/doc/global/source/energy/resource/fossilfuel.rst

 assume a continuation of recent trends, focusing more on developing extraction technologies for unconventional hydrocarbon resources, thereby leading to higher potential cumulative oil extraction than in the other SSPs (:numref:`fig-supply`, the middle panel).

-:numref:`tab-global-ff-res2` shows the assumed total quantities of fossil fuel resources in the MESSAGE model for 2005. :numref:`fig-supply` gives these resource estimates as cumulative resource supply curves.
+:numref:`tab-global-ff-res` shows the assumed total quantities of fossil fuel resources in the MESSAGE model for 2005. :numref:`fig-supply` gives these resource estimates as cumulative resource supply curves.
 In addition, the assumptions are compared with estimates from the Global Energy Assessment (Rogner et al., 2012 :cite:`rogner_chapter_2012`) and the databases mentioned earlier.
 Estimating fossil fuel reserves is built on both economic and technological assumptions.
 With an improvement in technology or a change in purchasing power, the amount that may be considered a
 “reserve” vs. a “resource” (generically referred to here as resources) can actually vary quite widely.